acarl123/MaxarProj/README.md

 -----

 ### Set Up
-Clone this repository and run `pip install -r requirements.txt`
+Clone this repository and run `pip install -r requirements.txt` from cloned directory.

 ### Running
 Navigate to top-level folder of cloned repository and run `python manage.py runserver`.